pixelyunicorn/2019.melody.dev/_posts/2019-07-17-custom-hooks/2019-07-17-custom-hooks.md

 > Heya!
 I am currently working on a more detailed blog post w/ text descriptions, hang tight!
 In the meantime, you can find my slides below:

-Here's a lightning talk I gave at **Reactadelphia July 2019** about when, why, and how to use custom react hooks without showing a single line of code.
+Here's a lightning talk I gave at **Reactadelphia July 2019** about when, why, and how to use custom react hooks (without showing a single line of code!)

 <script async class="speakerdeck-embed" data-id="64cb3c0a70754bb9970226d940088e12" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>